If you enjoy relaxing in a sauna, you might be tempted to stay for an hour or so.

-So how long to stay in sauna?
+So how long to stay in the sauna?
 Let’s find out.

 You should stay in a sauna for 10 to 20 minutes.
 Beginners shouldn’t stay for more than 10 mins.
 Any longer can make you sick.

 Know that overstaying in the sauna doesn’t translate to better results.
-In fact, it’s the other way round.
+In fact, it’s the other way around.
 You’ll be exposing your body to dehydration.

 You should use the sauna 3 times a week, maximum.
 A number of studies show that 3 times a week is ideal for gaining benefits from the sauna bath without endangering your health.